Lane Splitting Motorcycle Accident?

 Motorcyclists are more at risk of injury than the occupants of a regular car, van or truck

 Whoever is at fault in a lane splitting motorcycle accident, there is little debate that the person who is most likely to be seriously injured is the one on two wheels.
 Motorcycles are inherently less stable in a collision than a vehicle with four or more wheels and the rider(s) are more exposed to injury than the occupants of a regular vehicle.
-Injured motorcyclists may win substantial personal injury claims when assisted by an experienced personal injury attorney.
+Injured motorcyclists may win a significant motorcycle accident settlement when assisted by an experienced personal injury attorney.

 Determining fault in a motorcycle lane splitting accident